 Can you fill a room?

 A few years ago I found myself sitting next to Brent Sayers (b/k/a Siddiq), CEO of Minneapolis hip hop label Rhymesayers, on the set of a Brother Ali video shoot (long story, food related, totally random).
 Dealing with the chaos happening in magazine publishing at the time, I couldn’t resist asking him to tell me about the music business.
 He laughed and said, “Music business?
 There is no music business anymore.”
-He went on to explain that the time of A & R people scouting undiscovered talent and bringing them up, developing them, was long gone.
-Now artists needed to find their own audience and be able to fill a room before a label was likely to look at them seriously.
+He went on to explain that the days of A & R people scouting undiscovered talent and bringing them up, developing them, were long gone.
+Now artists needed to find their audience, and fill a room, before a label was likely to look at them seriously.

-The beauty is—the ability to connect with people in so many ways, and on such a granular level, is now possible.
+The beauty is—the ability to connect with people in so many ways and with such immediacy, is now possible.
 And it’s powerful.
-The playing field has been leveled and can now be leveraged by all of us.
+The trick is to find the things that really work for your business.